jiahezheng/Liars_Dice_using_Reinforcement_Learning/README.md

 where `α = 0.1` (learning rate) and `γ = 0.9`.
 This update rule adjusts the Agent's probability of doubting based on the outcome of its actions and the associated rewards.

+## References

+The following resources have provided invaluable insights and methodologies that have been instrumental in the development of this Reinforcement Learning agent:

+- Neller, Todd W., and Lanctot, Marc.
+(2013). *An Introduction to Counterfactual Regret Minimization*.
+Retrieved from [here](http://modelai.gettysburg.edu/2013/cfr/cfr.pdf).

+- Daniel Oehm.
+(2018). *Q-learning example with Liar’s Dice in R*.
+Retrieved from [here](https://gradientdescending.com/q-learning-example-with-liars-dice-in-r/).

 ## Contact
-For any queries or contributions, feel free to contact [Your Contact Information].
+For any queries or contributions, feel free to contact jiahe.zheng01@gmail.com.

 ## License
 This project is licensed under [Your Chosen License].